 We are sorry to learn that the crops which few weeks ago were so very promising, begin to show the effects of the warm and dry weath er which we now have.
 The corn crops are firing, and cotton will no doubt shed.
-During no part of the whole season have rains been needed more than during the past week.
+During no part of the whole season have rains been moded more than during the past week.

 ANOTHER EXCURSION.

-By referring to another column it will be een that there is to be yet another excursion. on the RaJecad, to come off on Saturday 9th Anoust the past week the H. O. Zel but in some
+By referring to another column it will be een that there is to be yet another exemption on the Railroad, to come off on Saturday 9th the past week the N. O. Tele 0.10 taken down the w the state of the state of the state of the

-This arrangement affords an opportunity for our neihigbors from below to return the fre quent vigits of our citizens, and we hope th will take advantage of it.
-While visiting they will no doubt find it to their interest to give merchants a call, and thus the trip may be made mutually pleasant.
+This arrangement affords an opportunity for ar neiligbors from below to return the fre ent visits of our citizens, and we hope th will take advantage of it.
+While visiting they will us doubt find it, to their interest to give our morchaste a ca,", and thus the trip may be made sectorily pleasant.
+Rich-

-Bar The " Kansas Constitutionalist" o to Un statem ich has been go urs, that Mirty of Bufferd ni, and says the report " wee In the design

-.
-Richmond Enguirer.
-A PUZZLE Oh may Love by hearts those United and mingled into Foudly so vows those keep still one Plighted and dream of them alone ver for on shine love may and Like hope's undying ray which Misfortune dark or grief Never hath power upon Capt.
-Bradley's house.
-It was just after dusk in the evening of the 14th May, and Bradley lying abed sick.
-Two of his credit of the teacher and pupils, Mr. children-a little boy and girl-were siting before the open door in the entry appropriate address on the subject of edu-of the house, when a hand of some twenty extion, and the Rev. Mr. Hipbop made a Indians stole up and fired upon them.
-The little girl was killed outright, and the giving our children clastical educations boy mentally wounded; but be nevertheless branch too much neglected by parants. ross, was! into the family, gave the alarm, I hope that his interesting remarks will took down his gan and fixed at the cosmy.
-He then handed is to his brother, saying he had no further use for it, and died intriedistely.
-His body had been pierzed by two balks.
-Reading and the other son a hibition of the pupils in eless kept up a fee, and the cowardly Indians alogues, &c.
-We accompanied a tored up a line, and the coveredly Indians [alogues, &c.
-We accompanied our fared not make an essent.
-The weighteen i heat, the good Capitale and his is ally gathered and drove them off."
+The "Kantas Cons timalist o the statement which has been going and and says the report " was chase to away.
+A Young HERO, --- We copy the following from the Mason (Ga.)
+Telegraph: "We have a private letter from Wacahoots, East Florids, dated the 12th inst., they passed off the time without gentleand detailing incidentally the recent assault men, I cannot say.
+After some little time upon Capa, Bradley's house.
+It was just the excluses at the schoolroom were reafter dusk in the evening of the 14th May, sumed, and non concluded, to the great and Bradley / ing abed sick.
+Two of his credit of the teacher and pupils.
+Mr. children - a little boy and gift-wore sia.
+Humon then delivered a short but very ing before the open dost in the entry appropriate address on the subject of edu-of the house, when a hand of some twenty eation, and the Rev. Mr. Bisboy made a Indians stole up and fired upon them, dew foreible remarks on the advantages of The little girl was killed outright, and the giving our children stassical educations ---boy montally wounded; but he nevertheless branch too much appleeted by verents. rose, west has the family, gave the alarm, took down his gan and fired at the energy.
+He then handed is to his brother, saying he had no further use for it, and died suppended until conditiont, when we were he had an further use for it, and died supended until candlelight, who imitediately.
+His body had been pierzed invited to assemble again and w by tay balls."
+Bradley and the other son anhibition of the pupils kept up a firs, and then cowardly Indiana alogues, &c.
+We account lared not make an amanit.
+The neighbors, host, the good Capital and his by gathered and drove them of